PHMC Gives Up The Ship to… Canada?

 The most obvious option is to contract with professional sailors who have Erie connections.
 Given Erie’s size we have a disproportionately large population of tall ships sailors- ranging from the current Bosun on Pride of Baltimore II, at least two captains of schooners, the current crew of Lettie G. Howard who have all sailed as Niagara crew at one point or another, and other current or former staff members of the Flagship Niagara League (FNL).
 Given PHMC’s status as a state agency, they have an obligation to try and keep tax payer dollars local wherever possible.
 Instead of using taxpayer dollars to bring in foreign competition to compete against the local tall ships community, why aren’t they trying to grow and support our local sailors right here in Erie?

-When PHMC took over operational control of Niagara they publicly stated multiple times that the former crew would be welcome to apply to their old positions, for instance now former PHMC Director of External Affairs Howard Pollman told YourErie: “We welcome FNL employees to apply for positions within PHMC as they post.”
+When PHMC took over operational control of Niagara they publicly stated numerous times that the former crew would be welcome to apply to their old positions, for instance now former PHMC Director of External Affairs Howard Pollman told YourErie: “We welcome FNL employees to apply for positions within PHMC as they post.”
 However, the need to hire transit crew was never publicly available, and according to former Niagara crew members that I contacted, PHMC never reached out to them about whether they were interested in helping with the transit.
+One former crew member even called PHMC’s actions to make hiring opportunities conspicuously unavailable and directly outsourcing the work “an insult and a slap in the face”.
 Why isn’t PHMC even doing the bare minimum to try and use local sailors who have experience sailing Niagara to meet their crew requirements?

 Even if PHMC had sourced the crew locally, they likely would have needed to augment the crew with sailors from elsewhere in the tall ships industry depending on who was available, who was willing to make the trip, etc. That is nothing new- FNL would often augment the crew they used to take Niagara to shipyard with other sailors.
 Many of the minimum required licenses could be filled with full time FNL staff, but not all.
 For instance, in November 2023, FNL needed to contract with two Able Seaman (AB) to meet minimum crew requirements.
 So even if PHMC had attempted to hire from within the Erie community, there was likely the need to look elsewhere within the American tall ships industry.
 Does PHMC not have the necessary connections in the tall ships industry to be able to source the crew themselves?
 Why did PHMC ignore the local sailors, the entire American tall ships industry, and go straight to a Canadian Company?